Eugeneiregi/Surveysystem/README.md

 # First thing get the Zip File
 survey form.zip
 # Download the Required Application suport
+install the documents

-# Run the Server on port:5001 Local host
+# Run the Server on portLocal host
+use the Command run build .

+#You are All set